UP | HOME

 Note that in this example, we know that GFa is trivial enough that ltl2tgba -D GFa will generate a deterministic automaton.
 In the general case we might have to determinize the automaton using -P -D as we did in the previous section.
 For persistence properties, -P -D should return an automaton whose acceptance is one of Fin(0), t, or f.

 Persistence properties can be represented by weak Büchi automata.
 The translator is aware of that, so when it detects that the input formula is a syntactic-persistence, it simplifies its translation slightly to ensure that the output will use at most one acceptance set.
-(It is possible to define a persistence properties using an LTL formula that is not a syntactic-persistence, in that case this optimization is simply not applied.)
+(It is possible to define a persistence property using an LTL formula that is not a syntactic-persistence, in that case this optimization is simply not applied.)

 If the input is a weak property that is not syntactically weak, the output will not necessarily be weak.
 One costly way to obtain a weak automaton for a formula \(\varphi\) would be to first compute a deterministic co-Büchi automaton \(\varphi\) then transform that into a Büchi automaton.